-This hearty recipe can feed a crowd and is without a doubt the Best Reuben Casserole.
-Corned beef and cabbage are sauteed in dark beer and topped with a homemade thousand island dressing before being sandwiched between two thick layers of mashed potatoes speckled with Swiss cheese.
+This is without a doubt the Best Reuben Casserole!
+Corned beef and cabbage are sandwiched between layers of mashed potatoes speckled with Swiss cheese.

 Keep in touch!
 Subscribe to receive Melanie Makes recipes direct to your inbox.